Frequently Asked Questions

 Then, if you are not sure how many streams you will require, sign up for a monthly subscription.
 After the first month, review your account’s stream usage report, and decide whether to upgrade.

 An audio stream is a single audio playback instance.
-Whenever your SitePal character speaks, the audio is streamed from the cloud which counts as 1 audio stream.
+Whenever your SitePal avatar speaks, the audio is streamed from the cloud which counts as 1 audio stream.

 Obviously you should select a plan that best serves your website needs.
 Should you run low on streams you will receive an automated email message, so that you may purchase additional streams or upgrade to a different plan.

-After logging into your account, click on "Account Info" at the top of the page.
-Your account information is displayed, including purchase date, expiration date, stream balance, invoices, and other details.
+After logging into your account, go to your “Settings” page (available from the ‘Welcome’ menu at top right).
+Your account information is displayed, including purchase date, expiration date, stream balance, and other details.
+Invoices are available in your “Billing” page.

 Click on "Forgot Password?" at the bottom of the login window.
 You will be asked to enter your login name (email address), and a temporary password will be automatically generated and emailed to you.
 Please be sure to write down your new password in a safe place.
 If you do not receive our email within a few minutes, check your SPAM folder or contact our support at support@sitepal.com.